Walk in new park: Dodgers open NLDS with 5-1 win over Padres - WHIZ News

-ARLINGTON, Texas (AP) — It was a walk in the new park for the Los Angeles Dodgers to start the NL Division Series.
+ARLINGTON, Texas (AP) — Justin Turner and the Los Angeles Dodgers had a walk in the new park to start their NL Division Series.

-The Dodgers had already drawn nine walks before Mookie Betts got their first hit with one out in the sixth inning, and they went ahead to stay on Corey Seager’s sacrifice fly right after that in a 5-1 win over the NL West rival San Diego Padres in the opener of the best-of-five series Tuesday night.
+The patient Dodgers had already drawn nine free passes before Mookie Betts got their first hit in the sixth inning, and they went ahead to stay on Corey Seager’s sacrifice fly right after that in a 5-1 win Tuesday night over the NL West rival San Diego Padres.

-Mike Clevinger made it only two pitches into the second inning in his postseason debut for the Padres before leaving hurt, and their heavily worked bullpen couldn’t keep putting up zeros — or keeping runners off base, even when not giving up hits.
+“We didn’t get a lot of hits early, but we took great at-bats and we made those guys work,” said Turner, who drew two bases on balls.
+“Our offense is at its best when we’re walking as many times as we’re getting hits.”

-Game 2 of the series, which is being played in the new Texas Rangers’ ballpark, is Wednesday night.
+Game 2 in the best-of-five series at the Texas Rangers’ new ballpark is Wednesday night.

+“We felt like it was a matter of time,” Cody Bellinger said.
+“We grinded, and it was a good team win.”

-Los Angeles added three more runs after that, on RBI singles by Justin Turner and Cody Bellinger.
-Another run scored on a wild pitch.
-The Dodgers also got their 10th walk, matching Atlanta in 1997 for the most in a nine-inning NLDS game.
+Los Angeles got all four of its hits in the sixth, including RBI singles by Turner and Bellinger.
+Another run scored on a wild pitch and the Dodgers also got their 10th walk, matching Atlanta in 1997 for the most in a nine-inning NLDS game.

+The Dodgers scored an unearned run in the fourth when Bellinger reached on a two-out throwing error by rookie second baseman Jake Croneworth after two walks and a wild pitch earlier in the inning.

 Garrett Richards (0-1), the sixth of nine Padres pitchers, was gone after giving up the hit to Betts.
-And so was manager Jayce Tingler, who was ejected by plate umpire Lance Barrett when making yet another pitching change.
+So was manager Jayce Tingler, who was ejected by plate umpire Lance Barrett when making yet another pitching change.

 With injured starters Clevinger and Dinelson Lamet out for the first round, the Padres became the first team to use at least eight pitchers in three consecutive playoff games.
 Nine relievers combined on a four-hit shutout in the Game 3 clincher over the St. Louis Cardinals last Friday.